Bahar-Uddin-Tracking/array-converter-pro/README.md

 2. Go to the Templates Section in your browser GTM Instance
 3. In the variable Templates Section, click on "New"
 4. Select "Import" in the three dots menu at the top right
-5. Select the downloaded template.tpl file and save the Template
+5. Select the downloaded Array Converter Pro.tpl file and save the Template
 6. Close the template editor and go to the Variables section and click New, select this variable